AMD-AGI/DLRMBenchmark/README.md

 # DLRMBenchmark
-Repository for Showcasing DLRM v2 functionality on a single AMD single-node.
-This codebase is not meant to showcase the peak achievable performance.
+Repository for showcasing DLRM v2 functionality on a single AMD node (8x MI3xx).
+This codebase is not meant to highlight the peak achievable performance.
 The model has been derived from the [ML Perf DLRM v2](https://github.com/mlcommons/training/tree/master/recommendation_v2/torchrec_dlrm) repo.

 # Installation